-Marisa Tomei On Stage - Theater Credits, Bio and Tickets
+Marisa Tomei On Stage - Theatre Credits, Bio and Tickets

 In June 2016, Tomei made her Williamstown Theatre Festival debut, starring as Serafina Delle Rose in an acclaimed revival of Tennessee Williams’ The Rose Tattoo.
-The production now transfers to Broadway, courtesy of Roundabout Theatre Company, and is scheduled to play a limited engagement at the American Airlines Theatre from September 19 through December 8, 2019.
+The production transferred to Broadway, courtesy of Roundabout Theatre Company, and played a limited engagement at the American Airlines Theatre from September 19 through December 8, 2019.